TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-extension-missing.md

 />

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 SQL IaaS Agent Extension is missing.
 <!--/issueDescription-->

 ## **Recommended Steps**

-We recommend to unregister and register with SQL IaaS Agent Extension, following [these instructions](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm).
+We recommend that you unregister and register with SQL IaaS Agent Extension, following [these instructions](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm).